Advanced Writing and Communication Skills

 Student Learning Outcomes

-• Students will develop instrumental Technique necessary for acceptance into elite level graduate study institutions and for fostering a professional career as classical instrumentalists.
+• Students will develop instrumental techniques necessary for acceptance into elite level graduate study institutions, and for fostering professional careers as classical instrumentalists.

 • Students will develop effective Communication skills related to performance and pedagogy through effective writing or presentation.
 These skills are necessary for acceptance into elite level graduate study institutions and for fostering a professional career as classical instrumentalists.